St Kilda Football Club: Reserves team

 St Kilda was an inaugural club in the Victorian Junior Football League, which later became known as the VFL seconds.

 Their first premiership in the competition came in 1942, with another to follow in 1943 and a third in 1961.

 The team were also runners-up a total of six times, including in the last AFL reserves grand final in 1999.

 Shane Warne, considered to be one of the greatest bowlers in the history of cricket, played a single game for the reserves side in 1988.
 He was incorrectly listed in the Record as "Trevor" Warne, and played in the Under-19s for the remainder of the season.
 Former St Kilda number one ticket holder John Moran also played for the reserves side.

 Following the demise of the AFL reserves competition, the St Kilda reserves team competed in the second-tier Victorian Football League (VFL) in the 2000 season before the team was dissolved at the end of the year.

 In 2001, St Kilda entered into a reserves affiliation with existing VFL club Springvale (which moved to Cranbourne and was renamed Casey in 2006).
 Under the affiliation, reserves players for St Kilda played VFL football with Springvale/Casey.
 The affiliation ended after the 2008 season.
 In 2009 St Kilda entered into an equivalent affiliation with Sandringham.

 St Kilda renewed their agreement with Sandringham in 2017 as Moorabbin Oval was redeveloped into a boutique VFL and AFLW ground.
 Under the renewed agreement St Kilda had greater involvement in Sandringham's operations, who agreed to play three home games per year at Moorabbin Oval in St Kilda colours.
 The affiliation was extended to coaching and playing integration opportunities in 2023, while St Kilda committed to signing one rookie player from Sandringham per year.

 Despite being competitive and reaching finals on several occasions in the early 2010's, St Kilda has regularly investigated ending the affiliation agreement with Sandringham.
 In April 2025, The Age reported Sandringham had rejected St Kilda's request for the team to change the club's nickname from Zebras to Saints, adopt the Saints colours permanently and shift all home games from Trevor Barker Beach Oval to Moorabbin Oval.
 On 30 June 2025, the club confirmed the affiliation would conclude at the end of the 2025 VFL season, and that St Kilda would field a standalone side in the VFL from 2026, thereby enabling the St Kilda reserves to return to competition for the first time in 26 years.
 The AFL granted a VFL licence to St Kilda the same day.

 Other teams

 St Kilda has a team in the Victorian Blind Football League (VBFL), which entered the competition in 2019.
 The side won the 2021 VBFL premiership by 64 points.

 Activism

-Same Sex Marriage
+Same-sex marriage

 During the Australian Marriage Law Postal Survey, St Kilda supported the Yes vote.